-“Head-on” describes any collision in which a vehicle collides with an object direction in front of it.
+“Head-on” describes any collision in which a vehicle collides with an object directly in front of it.
 This may be a tree, a wall, a trash can, some other object or another vehicle.
 Most traffic collisions are head-on for one of the drivers involved.
 Head-on collisions are usually severe as 100 percent of the vehicle’s velocity is directed towards the point of impact.
-If two vehicles traveling toward each other collide head on, the consequences are often catastrophic.
+If two vehicles traveling toward each other collide head-on, the consequences are often catastrophic.

 Modern vehicles are designed to crumple during head-on impacts, to absorb some of the energy throwing the occupants forward.
-Air bags which deploy on impact serve a similar function.
+Airbags that deploy on impact serve a similar function.
 As even relatively slow head-on collisions can be deadly, neither of these safety precautions will protect you from serious injury unless you are also wearing your seat belt.

 When a vehicle is struck from behind by another object (most commonly, another vehicle) it is known as a rear-end collision.
 Rear-end collisions are generally less destructive, as the vehicle which has been struck is either stationary or moving directly away from the point of impact.
 The faster that vehicle is moving, the less forceful the impact will be.

 A vehicle that is struck from behind experiences a backward pitch, whereby all the occupants and any loose objects are thrown towards the back of the car.
 Most vehicles are designed to crumple at the rear during rear-end collisions to lessen the force of impact.
-Though some, like minivans are not built with a rear crumple zone.
-People involved in rear-end crashes are thrown backward into their seats and therefore less likely to sustain serious injury than those experiencing a head-on collision.
-The most common injury in rear-end collisions is whiplash, a neck injury which occurs when a person’s head snaps backward and forward as the vehicle is struck from behind.
+Though some, like minivans, are not built with a rear crumple zone.
+People involved in rear-end crashes are thrown back into their seats and therefore less likely to sustain a serious injury than those experiencing a head-on collision.
+The most common injury in rear-end collisions is whiplash, a neck injury that occurs when a person’s head snaps backward and forward as the vehicle is struck from behind.